Breakfast Bowl: Tofu ‘Yogurt’, Buckwheat & Fig Granola, with Orange.

-Ingredients: Silken tofu ‘yogurt’ (mixed until smooth in a blender), orange segments, dry toasted buckwheat groats / sunflower seeds / black & white sesame seeds/ cashews, golden raisins, sliced dried figs, cinnamon, salt, touch of blackstrap molasses and pomegranate molasses to drizzle on top – for extra sweetness if you wish!
+Ingredients: Silken tofu ‘yogurt’ (mixed until smooth in a blender), orange, dry toasted buckwheat groat, sunflower seeds, black & white sesame seeds, cashews, golden raisins, dried figs, cinnamon, salt, blackstrap molasses, pomegranate molasses (optional!)

-This is the silken tofu (GMO-free) that I use for my ‘yogurt’, which you can find at most supermarkets and health food stores – typically in the non-refrigerated section.
-To sweeten the yogurt slightly, I added a few drops of liquid stevia, but you can use 2 tablespoons of maple syrup instead.
+To sweeten the ‘yogurt’ slightly, I added a few drops of liquid stevia, but you can use 2 tablespoons of maple syrup instead!

 - Golden raisins, 1/4th cup

-1. In a high powered blender or food processor, mix the silken tofu with the maple syrup or liquid stevia until smooth.
-Place in the fridge to set slightly.
+- In a high powered blender, mix the silken tofu with sweetener of choice.
+Place in the fridge to chill.

 - In a dry skillet, toast the seeds and nuts until they are golden and aromatic.
 Toast each seed/nut separately, as they require slightly different cooking times.
 Set aside to cool.